qiewi/integrals-and-derivatives/README.md

-# ludo-game
+# ind-game
-🧩 Ludo-Game using only HTML, CSS, and JavaScript
+🧩 ind-Game using only HTML, CSS, and JavaScript